-This year the AAUW Grosse Pointe branch elected to make a profound impact in our community by investing in our youth.
-It was agreed that two scholarships would be awarded annually in the amount of $1,500 each to two graduating senior girls at Grosse Pointe North High School and two at Grosse Pointe South High School who have a preference for a career in the STEM disciplines (science, technology, engineering, or math).
-An additional STEM robotics scholarship of $1,000 was awarded to a student who has been involved in robotics.
+This year our AAUW Grosse Pointe branch again awarded two scholarships in the amount of $1,500 each to two graduating seniors at Grosse Pointe North High School and two at Grosse Pointe South High School who have selected a career in the STEM disciplines (science, technology, engineering, math).

 The scholarship committee worked extensively to develop an equitable and fair application with clear objective metrics for evaluation in the selection process.
 They focused on academic excellence, participation and leadership in school and community, and STEM career goals.
 The applicants’ essays weighed heavily in the selection.
-They were asked, “If you could skip into a time machine and move forward or backward, where would you go and why?
-The applicants were all outstanding which made the process difficult.
+They were asked, “If you could use your STEM discipline to create any innovation that would change the future, what would it be and why?”

 AAUW Grosse Pointe wishes all the best to these fine young women.